LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 ### How to message with Support

-1. Log into the LiveEngage.
+1. Log into the Conversational Cloud.
 2. Expand the Connection Area by clicking the three 3 vertical dots on the right of the browser.
-3. Click on the message icon to contact Liveperson
+3. Click on the message icon to contact LivePerson
 4. Start messaging

 ![](img/Contact_support1.png)